Johnny Stark: Biography

-The name of Johnny Stark is related to the history of Colmar Music Festival.
+The name of Johnny Stark is related to the history of the Colmar Music Festival.
 He was reportedly responsible for introducing the Wine Fair which in its heyday attracted some 150,000 people and the biggest names in music.

 Johnny Stark was at work in his Wagram office in Paris, when he suffered his second heart attack that Monday morning.
 He was rushed by ambulance to the hospital, where he was pronounced dead.
 As he was divorced in the 1980s, and estranged from his family, Mireille Mathieu had his body entombed in the Mathieu family mausoleum at the Saint Véran Catholic cemetery in Avignon.